To purchase a print of this drawing by author/artist

 considered part of the greater Asheville area.
 Arden is home to the

 and is primarily residential, with a concentration of businesses and

 stores located along the major highways.

-Forest is an affluent small town in Buncombe County, surrounded
+Forest is a planned residential community in Buncombe County, surrounded

 by the much larger city of Asheville.
 Population of Biltmore Forest

 is estimated at approximately 1700 residents and the town is 99%